 In this article, we'll guide you through the maze of UX/UI designer salaries, helping you to understand the current market rates and how to plan your budget accordingly.
 And in case you want to learn more about what UX designers do, go read our related article.

 First things first, is a UX designer paid well?
 Yes.
-What’s more, a UX designer is consistently listed as one of the highest-paying entry-level jobs.
-Great news for those considering a career in the field, but not-that-great for those willing to hire them.
+What's more, a UX designer is consistently listed as one of the highest-paying entry-level jobs.
+That’s great news if you're considering a design career… but a little less exciting if you're trying to hire one.

-The current UX design job market is highly competitive, and many companies are willing to pay top dollar for talented professionals.
-The average UX designer salary in the US is around $90K per year.
+The current UX job market is highly competitive.
+Companies are willing to pay top dollar to attract and retain top design talent.
+According to Glassdoor, the median UX designer salary in the US is around $108,000 per year, but that number only tells part of the story.

 Factors that can impact UX designer salaries

-If you google “how much does it cost to hire a designer” you won’t get any single definitive answer to the question.
+If you Google “how much does it cost to hire a designer,” you won't get a single definitive answer to the question.
 Quite frustrating, but the final cost you pay will depend on the way you approach hiring.
 Employing an in-house senior UX designer in San Francisco or outsourcing to a junior freelancer overseas will make for very different numbers.

-So, let’s look at the main factors that contribute to the salary expectations of UX designers.
-We’re going to look at such things as years of experience, the designer’s location, and such.
+So, let's look at the main factors that contribute to the salary expectations of UX designers.
+We're going to look at such things as years of experience, the designer's location, and so on.

 Years of experience

-So, let's break down the annual salaries according to the levels of seniority.
+So, let's look at the annual salaries according to the levels of seniority.

-If you hire someone fresh from a design course, UX designer intern salary averages $62K, while junior UX designer salary will rise to approximately $90K.
+If you hire someone fresh from a design course, a UX designer intern's salary averages from $55K to $89K, while a junior UX designer's salary will start from $78K.

 Middle UX designer salaries

 It typically takes between 3 to 5 years for a user experience designer to advance to the middle level.
-At this point their salary ranges from an average of $103K a year to $130K as a highest probable one.
+At this point, their salary ranges from an average of $90K to $130K per year, as the highest probable one.

-A middle level designer will be no-stranger to design tools, and have the knowledge to design specific features.
-When you’re looking to evaluate both technical and soft skills of such candidate to make sure they’re the right fit, check out our guide on UX designer interview questions
+A middle-level designer will be no stranger to design tools and have the knowledge to design specific features.
+When you're looking to evaluate both technical and soft skills of such a candidate to make sure they're the right fit, check out our guide on UX designer interview questions.

 If your product needs to be designed from scratch or requires fundamental redesigns, however, you might consider going for an even more experienced professional.

 For the Seniors who started their career in UX design more than 10 years ago, the salary will vary greatly depending on the factors we'll discuss later.
-According to various sources, the national average numbers will fall around $127K to $146K per year, with the highest in the most likely range reaching $189K.
+According to various sources, the national average numbers will fall around $144K to 236K per year.

 A senior designer will be able to work on complex products on their own.
 However, if your product has grown enough to warrant group efforts, there might come a time when you need to hire a designer with leadership skills.
 And here enters a design manager.